A Brief History of Enamel

 The Iron Crown, created over the 5th - 9th centuries, Cathedral of Monza.

-Byzantine cloisonné from the antependium of St. Ambrose (Milan, 850) by goldsmith Volvinius.
+Byzantine-style cloisonné from the Altarpiece of St. Ambrose in Milan (850, goldsmith Volvinius).

 Crown of St. Stephen of Hungary, sunk or mixed enamel, 11th century

 During the Carolingian period, we can witness the appearance of Gothic cathedral glass, where the glass was either coloured or enameled and assembled in tesserae, joined with each other with a lead frame.
 Stained blass was born.
 The most ancient example of stained glass was hand-painted in the 10th century by the monk Wernher for the Tegernsee Abbey in Bavaria.